janosgyerik/homepage/_posts/2014-05-14-how-to-hire-good-programmers.md

 Job interviews can be a huge waste of time.
 Unworthy candidates should not reach the in-person interview level.
 You should see sample code or homework solutions before inviting for in-person interview.

-If an unworthy candidate manages to get through somehow, you have to ask ourselves what you did wrong and adapt our pre-interview testing methods.
+If an unworthy candidate manages to get through somehow, you have to ask yourselves, what did you do wrong, and adapt your pre-interview testing methods.

 ## Interview independently